Roseola

 Seizures

-Rapid, high fevers can cause seizures in small children, and about 15% of roseola patients will have one of these seizures.
-If this happens, it’s important to seek medical attention immediately.
+According to KidsHealth.org, rapid, high fevers can cause febrile seizures in small children.
+This site says that between 10 and 15 percent of roseola patients will have a seizure.
+If this happens, it's important to seek medical attention immediately.
 A doctor can help bring the fever down and make sure that the seizure did not have a more serious cause.

 The Cause

-Roseola is caused by a type of herpes virus called Human Herpesvirus 6 (HHV-6).
+This infection is caused by a type of herpes virus called Human Herpes Virus 6 (HHV-6).
 This is not the same type that causes genital herpes or cold sores.

 The virus is transmitted in fluids from the nose and mouth.
 A child can spread the virus by coughing, sneezing, or even just playing near another child.
 Since small children often put their hands —and everything else!— in their mouths, the virus can spread quickly in daycare centers and other places children spend time together.